 Lets get those sticker bags out and going.
 Now that we've had a few hopefully we'll get some going home in the next few swaps.
 If you happen to get a homer feel free to keep it for about a week just in case you get more to send back to the person.
 This way they get their stickers back without it costing so much for you to send it back to them :) Also I have noticed some stickers that aren't that great in sticker bags so please people-start these with decent stickers and put in the same quality that you get out. :)

-You will have 1 partner.
-To your partner send 4 (four) sticker bags.
+You will have 3 partners.
+To each of your partners send 4 (four) sticker bags.
 These can be "homers" (ones you send back to the sticker bag maker after you sign the last spot), starters or established bags.
 You can send upto 1 homer per swap partner.
 Please try not to send it to the maker of the bag.
 If at all possible try to not send it to people who have already signed it.
 If you have to send it to someone who has already signed it make sure there are at least 3 signers between when you send it back to them and when they last signed it (for example they were signer #1 and you're sending it to them as signer #5).
 This way they have a variety to choose from that are new to them as well.
+You will be sending a total of 12 (twelve) bags.
 These can be new or established bags.

 Not sure what a sticker bag is?
 Well, neither was I!
 The internet proved to be basically NO! help-that's a first for a while LOL.
 So I did some serious searching of previous swaps here on swap-bot and found some pictures of some.